 Did you know that there are more than 100 craft breweries in Indiana?
-Or that 6,000+ full time employees in Indiana’s craft brewing industry create an economic impact of more than $600 million?

-About Brewers of Indiana Guild

-Organized in 2000, Brewers of Indiana Guild is the non-profit trade association that provides a unifying voice for the craft breweries and brewpubs of Indiana.

-We promote public awareness and appreciation for the award-winning quality and variety of beer produced in Indiana, advocate for favorable regulatory treatment from state and federal agencies, provide support to brewers throughout the state, and, along with Indianapolis City Market, co-own Tomlinson Tap Room, where you’ll find only Indiana beers all the time.

-We encourage you to drink responsibly and drive only when sober.

-The objectives of the Brewers of Indiana Guild are to:

-- promote the highest standards of professional brewing in Indiana

-Updated copy | Did you know that there are more than 100 craft breweries in Indiana?
 Or that nearly 8,000 full time employees in Indiana’s craft brewing industry create an economic impact of more than $1 billion?

 About Brewers of Indiana Guild

 Organized in 2000, Brewers of Indiana Guild is the non-profit trade association that provides a unifying voice for the craft breweries and brewpubs of Indiana.

 We promote public awareness and appreciation for the award-winning quality and variety of beer produced in Indiana, advocate for favorable regulatory treatment from state and federal agencies, provide support to brewers throughout the state, and, along with Indianapolis City Market, co-own Tomlinson Tap Room, where you’ll find only Indiana beers all the time.

 We encourage you to drink responsibly and drive only when sober.

 The objectives of the Brewers of Indiana Guild are to:

 - promote the highest standards of professional brewing in Indiana